 Recording Parameter Description Range of Values Rec Input Choose which channel to record.
 L+R, Left, Right Gain The VU meters above the list of parameters represent the level of the signal to be recorded.
-You can adjust the gain to get the desired level and avoid clipping.
-Filename The name of the folder that will store the multi-sample bank recordings.
+You can adjust the gain to get the desired level and avoid clipping. -96.0 dB to + 20.0 dB Filename I he name of the folder that will store the multi-sample Select this parameter and then push t bank recordings.
 It will also be used as a prefix for the individual file names.
+Nob to move the cursor position.
+Tou onscreen keyboard to enter a file nam Enter to save the filename and return parameters screen.
 Start Note The note that will be sent out as a trigger to record the first WAV file.
-C#-1 (1) through G9 (127) End Note The note that will be sent out to trigger the last WAV file that will be recorded.
-C#-1 (1) through G9 (127) Sample Every How many semi-tones or notes are between each WAV file recorded.
+C#-1 (1) through G9 (127) End Note The note that will be sent out to trigger the last WAV I through G9 (127) le that will be recorded.
+Sample Every How many semi-tones or notes are between each WAV file recorded.
 Set to 1 to record a WAV file for each note.
 Set to 12 to record one note per octave.
 1 through 16 Vel Layers How many velocity layers should be recorded for each note.
-1 through 16 MIDI Chan Select the MIDI channel that will trigger the instrument to be recorded if you are using MIDI triggers.
-1 through 16 Note Length In seconds, the length of time that the note gate will be on.
+1 through 16 MIDI Chan Select the MIDI channel that will trigger the instrument 1 through 16 to be recorded if you are using MIDI triggers.
+Note Length In seconds, the length of time that the note gate will be on.
 1 through 60 Release Len In seconds, the length of time that recording will continue after the note length is over.
 This will record the tail of the note.
-1 through 15 Rec Mon Controls when the incoming audio signal will be played out through the blackbox outputs.
+Rec Mon Controls when the incoming audio signal will be played out through the blackbox outputs.
 On - the audio input will always be played.
 Auto - the audio input will only be played when you are on the recording page for this pad.
 Off - the audio input will never be played out.

 - 7. When you are ready to start recording, push REC and Play together and sit back and let the auto-sampler do its work.
 Blackbox will display which note it is currently recording.
-Blackbox will display the Waveform screen when the auto-sampling is complete. - You can push Stop to interrupt recording.
+Blackbox will display the Waveform screen when the autosampling is complete. - 8.
+You can push Stop to interrupt recording.
 Any completed recordings will still be on the micro SD card.
 You can remove them with the Preset Clean command.
 Keep in mind that if you have a folder full of WAVs that you recorded but that are not used on any pads, blackbox will assume you do not need them and the folder and its contents will be deleted when you Clean a preset.